AndersStudent/AndersStudent.github.io/Portfolio/README.md

 ## Build

-To build for production: `npm un build`
+To build for production: `npm run build`

 ## Technologies Used